-The academy is proud of the way that the whole Hodgson family came together to support each other through this incredibly difficult period and to ensure that the planning and risk assessing that was undertaken has allowed for the safe and successful return of students and staff.
+The academy is proud of the way that the whole Hodgson family has come together to support each other through this incredibly difficult period and to ensure that the planning and risk assessing that was undertaken has allowed for the safe and successful return of students and staff.

-The safety of everybody connected with the school has had to be our over-riding objective in 2020 and will continue to be so.
+The safety of everybody connected with the school has continued to be our over-riding objective in 2020/21 and will continue to be so.

-Examination results for the academic year 2019/20
+Examination results for the academic year 2020/21